Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 There’s something effortlessly charming about a layered place setting crowned with a petite white pumpkin.
 Begin with classic dinner plates as your base, then top each one with a delicate pumpkin for a natural, sculptural touch that feels both simple and stylish.

-You’ll spot these seasonal treasures at garden centers or local markets throughout fall, though faux versions make a wonderful long-term option.
+Seasonal treasures are commonly found at garden centers and local markets throughout fall, though faux versions make a wonderful long-term option.
 To elevate them, try tucking in a bit of moss or a tiny succulent for extra texture.

 Traditional Cornucopia With Fresh Fall Flowers